 It is this process that the self-determination law hopes to simplify, by replacing the 40-year-old Transsexual Law.
 Two separate bills, proposed by opposition parties the Greens and the pro-business FDP in 2020, call for a system that would allow self-determination for those aged 14 and above.

 "From the age of 14, young people can decide independently of their parents whether to join or leave a religious community," Hümpfner pointed out.
 "Freedom of religion is a fundamental right.
 The recognition of one's own gender identity is also protected by fundamental rights such as the protection of human dignity or the right to the free development of personality."

-Rolletschke was keen to emphasize that the change to the law does not affect the process to receive hormone treatment or surgery, which is carried out separately in consultation with a medical doctor.
+The proposed change to the law would allow individuals to change their legal gender.
+This does not affect the process to receive hormone treatment or surgery, which is carried out separately in consultation with a medical doctor.

-"The thing is — legally changing your name is not that irreversible a step," she said.
+"The thing is — legally changing your name is not that irreversible a step," said Rolletschke.
 "And even if people do regret that step, that is the one thing that is easy to reverse."

-"I really see German legislation as too conservative at the moment," Rolletschke added.
+"I really see German legislation as too conservative at the moment," Rolletschke said.
 "But I think it is really good we had a conversation about it."

-"Just talking about changing this archaic law is a step in the right generation.
+"Just talking about changing this archaic law is a step in the right direction.
 I hope it will work, but I am not too optimistic."